How to Create an Active Shooter Response Plan

-Some businesses are more prone to attacks than others based on factors such as controversiality of business, security strength, and location.
+Some businesses are more prone to attacks than others based on factors such as the controversiality of business, security strength, and location.
 Your company can combat these weaknesses by hardening your site against the threat of violence.
 Start by conducting a risk assessment to pinpoint key weaknesses within your workplace and work to fix these vulnerabilities.

-Create an Emergency Evacuation Plan
+Creating an Emergency Evacuation Plan

-Communication–implement a notification system
+Implement a notification system to improve communication